NelsonAPenn/silksong_linux_controller_fix/README.md

 ## Silksong on Linux controller fix

-See instructions from kakonema [here](https://github.com/NelsonAPenn/silksong_linux_controller_fix/issues/1).
-I've tested this and it works!
-I plan to update the repository and perhaps provide a streamlined way to do this.

-~The methods in this repository do not yet fix the issue.
-Currently it is a collection of information and fixes that have been attempted.
-If you are knowlegeable about SDL and/or Unity and this gives you any ideas, you are encouraged to contribute.~

 ## Background

 On the native Linux version of Silksong, the game acts very strangely once you